surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - LFO Shuffle can be extended to allow bipolar shuffles (useful for 'swing' beats in the step sequencer)
   - The MSEG Editor supports multi-select (with shift-drag)
+  - The LFO envelope is now deactivatable.
+RMB/Deactivate any of the DAHDSR sliders.

 - Smaller changes
   - Window oscillator has an option to do continuous morphing